Rey (Star Wars): Creation and casting

 Although Ridley said she was "riddled with doubts and insecurities", she said that Rey's hopefulness is what she related to most: it "was something driving me through the auditions—even though it felt so insanely out of anything that I could've imagined."
 Ridley recalled her shooting experience as starting off bumpy, with Abrams telling her that her first few takes were "wooden".
 But Ridley and Abrams had an "incredibly collaborative" process creating Rey; Ridley recalled that the character "changed from when we first began, she became softer.
 And I think that's probably me, because Americans tend not to understand me, so it helped, slowing down the speech and everything just made it softer than I am."
 Ridley has said that Rey will have "some impact in a girl power-y way", adding that the character "doesn't have to be one thing to embody a woman in a film.
 It just so happens she's a woman but she transcends gender.
 She's going to speak to men and women."
 In an interview with Elle, Ridley said, "She's so strong.
 She's cool and smart and she can look after herself," adding, "Young girls can look at her and know that they can wear trousers if they want to.
 That they don't have to show off their bodies."

-Composer John Williams said he immediately loved Ridley in the film and found composing her theme an interesting challenge.
-He said that her theme does not suggest a love theme, but rather a strong female adventurer character infused with the Force for a mature, thoughtful theme.
-He added that the "musical grammar" of Rey's theme is not heroic, but conveys "an adventurous tone that needs to illustrate empathy."
+Composer John Williams said he loved Ridley's presence in the film, and found composing her musical theme an interesting challenge.
+He said her mature and thoughtful motif suggests a strong female adventurer infused with the Force.
+He added that the "musical grammar" of her theme is not heroic, but conveys "an adventurous tone that needs to illustrate empathy."